Hi-Folks/array/README.md

 ]
 ```

-Table class allows you to filter, select some fields, create calculated fields.
+Table class allows you to filter, order, select some fields, create calculated fields.

 ## Installation